The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 to set $a=1$.
 In the end, we are left with

 where $0\leq c\leq1$ and $e,f\in\C$.
-Since translations and scaling do not affect the ratio of the singular values of $A_1$ and in particular if either $\det(A_1)=c$ vanishes or not, we consider two mutually exclusive cases depending on the parameter $c$, case (1) $c=0$ and case (2) $c\neq 0$.
+Since translations and scalings do not affect the ratio between the singular values of $A_1$ and, in particular, do not affect the vanishing of $\det(A_1)=c$, we can consider two mutually exclusive cases depending on the parameter $c$.
+Case (1) will be $c=0$ and case (2) will be $c\neq 0$.